2023 Tour de France Femmes Overview and Stage Guide

 Stage 5: Onet-le-Chateau – Albi

-Finally a stage for the sprinters on stage 5 of the 2023 Tour de France Femmes or is it.
-After successive hilly stages the route profile for the day is on first glance seems mostly downhill, but there are several short climbs 23kms from the finish which could prove too hard for the faster women in the Peloton.
-Perhaps this stage will see a breakaway make it all the way to the finish instead?
+Finally a stage for the sprinters on stage 5 of the 2023 Tour de France Femmes or is it?
+After successive hilly stages, the route profile for the day at first glance seems mostly downhill, but there are several short climbs 23 km from the finish which could prove too hard for the faster women in the Peloton.
+Perhaps this stage will see a breakaway make it all the way to the finish instead.

 Total distance: 126kms